kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/storage-configuration.md

 ### Local Volume (All-in-One installation test only)

 A [Local](https://kubernetes.io/docs/concepts/storage/volumes/#local) volume represents a mounted local storage device such as a disk, partition or directory.
 Local volumes can only be used as a statically created PersistentVolume.
-Dynamic provisioning is not supported yet.
-So it's only recommended to use Local volume for All-in-One installation test only, it can help you to quickly & easily install KubeSphere on a single node.
+It's only recommended to use Local volume in test environment only, it can help you to quickly and easily install KubeSphere if you don't prepare storage server.
 The definition of the `conf/common.yml` is as following table.

 | **Local volume** | **Description** |
 | --- | --- |